nevir/groc/README.md

 Create a `.groc.json` file in your project root, where each key of the JSON object map to arguments you would pass to the `groc` command.
 File names and globs are defined as an array with the key `globs`.
-For example, the configuration for groc is:
+For example, groc's own configuration is:

     {
       "globs": ["lib/**/*.coffee", "README.md", "lib/styles/*/style.sass", "lib/styles/*/*.jade"],